-Native to China, Himalayas, northern India.
+Native to China, the Himalayas, and northern India.
 Plants range from low types used as groundcovers to small, stiffly upright shrubs to tall (25-ft.) shrubs of fountainlike growth with graceful, arching branches.
 White or pinkish springtime flowers resembling tiny single roses are pretty because of their abundance, though not especially showy.
 Berries (typically red or orange red) follow the blossoms in fall and winter.

+Deciduous.
 Native to China.
 Grows to 10 ft. tall and as wide, with glossy green foliage turning red in fall.
 Fruit is black.
 Useful as a hedge or screen.

+Deciduous.
 Native to China and northern India.
 At its best in cold-winter climates.
-Dense grower to 3 ft. tall, 6 ft. wide, with small, round leaves turning deep red in autumn.
+Dense grower to 3 ft. tall and 6 ft. wide, with small, round leaves turning deep red in autumn.
 White spring flowers are followed by clustered red fruits about the size of large cranberries.
 Can take some shade.
 Use it as a bank cover, hedge, or background planting.

+Deciduous.
 Stiff growth to 6 ft. tall and wide.
 Dark green leaves, closely set on branches, turn orange red in fall.
 Egg-shaped, bright red fruits are 1/2 in. long.
 Use this as an informal hedge, screen, or bank planting.